Caracas Distrito Federal, Venezuela Travel Guide

 Carry a small notebook and pen to jot down phrases or numbers if communication proves difficult.
 This simple tool bridges language gaps.

-Further details on etiquette, cultural norms, and other local considerations.
+Further details on etiquette, cultural norms, and additional local considerations.

 Formal: "Buenos días," "Buenas tardes," "Buenas noches."
 Informal: "Hola."
 A firm handshake is standard.
 Women often greet each other and nearby male friends/family with one kiss on the right cheek.